-By Alex Kallimanis: Athens is the oldest European capital and the birthplace of democracy.
-The city draws millions of visitors every year for great nearby beaches and incredible sites like the Acropolis.
-As a dual Greek and American citizen, I’ve made many trips to Athens over the years and have stayed in a range of hotels, Airbnb apartments, hostels and also with family in the suburbs.
-Here are my tips for which hotel to stay in Athens, that are perfect for all travel budgets.
-For more advice on Athens, read my previous article on 5 Tips for Visiting Athens.
+By Alex Kallimanis: Athens is Europe’s oldest capital.
+It is considered the birthplace of the foundations of western civilization.
+The city draws millions of visitors for world class sites like the Acropolis and great beaches around the mainland and Greek islands.
+As a dual Greek and American citizen, I’ve made 12 trips to Athens over 20 years and have stayed in a range of great hotels, apartments, hostels and also with family in the Athens suburbs.
+In recent years, many boutique hotels and apartments have been built to accompany a huge selection of hotels.
+Here are my tips for the best hotels to stay in Athens that are ideal for each travel budget!

-For over 100 years the Grand Bretagne has been the gold standard for hotels in Athens.
-The 5 star hotel is right across the street from the Greek Parliament in Syntagma Square so it’s where all the visiting presidents stay.
+Since 1888 the Grand Bretagne has been the gold standard for a luxury stay in Athens.
+The 5-star hotel is right across the street from the Greek Parliament in Syntagma Square so it’s where all the visiting presidents stay.
 Rooms at the Grand Bretagne have marble bathrooms and some have balconies facing the Acropolis and the daily changing of the guard at Parliament.